Last updated on February 10th, 2023 at 11:45 am

 Weighted ab work in the 6-15 rep range, while following the principles of progressive overload, is the best way to train your abs.

-Whereas 14% of the population have the ability to produce an 8-pack and 10% can produce a 4-pack.
+- 14% of the population has the ability to produce an 8-pack, whereas 10% can obly ever produce 4-pack abs (just like Arnold Schwarzenegger).